mayasaffron/Kaur-Health/README.md

 ### Blog
 4 - Currently due to the slug, when a user tries to add a blog post, if the title of the blog post is that of an existing blog post, the user will get an errro message.
 However ideally, if developing this site further, i would like to add 'title comparison/ checks' to the form validatioon, or use AJAX to esssntially check the title as the user types it and pause them there, if the title is preexitisng.
+5 - add functionality for super user to be able to delete unsavoury comments.
-5 - Install AJAX requests functionality, so that users can update and make blog posts in the page, similar to the comment functionality occuring on the page, via a modal.
+6 - Install AJAX requests functionality, so that users can update and make blog posts in the page, similar to the comment functionality occuring on the page, via a modal.

 ## Defensive Design